Small generators for S-unit groups of division algebras: Introduction

-Lenstra's algorithm for finding generators for $\mathbb{G}_m(O_k)$ makes essential use of the fact that $\mathbb{G}_m(O_{k, S}) = O_{k,S}^*$ is a finitely generated abelian group, and this is not the case when $B$ is noncommutative and $\mathcal{D}_S^*$ is infinite.
-Consequently, we do not know a counterpart of this algorithm for producing generators for $G(O_k)$ in the general case.
+Lenstra's algorithm for finding generators for $O_k^*$ makes essential use of the fact that $O_{k,S}^*$ is abelian, and this is not the case when $B$ is noncommutative and $\mathcal{D}_S^*$ is infinite.
+Consequently, we do not know a counterpart of this algorithm for producing generators in the general case.